pnhowe/t3kton.github.io.src/source/contractor/Modules.rst

 Site
 ----

-Contains Site, for grouping Foundations and Structurres into logical groups for easier managment.
+Contains Site, for grouping Foundations and Structures into logical groups for easier management.

 SubContractor
 -------------

-interface for subcontractor, probably going to get moved to Foreman
+Interface for Subcontractor, probably going to get moved to Foreman

 User
 ----

-Handels Contractor Users.
+Handles Contractor Users.

 Utilities
 ---------

-Handels Network Interfaces, Ip Addresses, and Power interfaces (Not  all flushed out yet)
+Handles Network Interfaces, Ip Addresses, and Power interfaces (Not all flushed out yet)

 lib
 ---

 Common utilties for all of Contractor

 tscript
 -------